aberezhk/simple-mock-server/README.md

 Checkout this project from git and navigate to the project folder
 * Install dependencies by running ``` npm install ```
 * To start the mock server on port 3000 (default) simply run: ``` npm start ```
-* To run mock server on other port run: ``` PORT=1234 node app.js ``` .
+* To run mock server on other port run: ``` PORT=1234 npm start ``` .
 Replace '1234' with desired port number
-* To allow mock server to proxy not configured requests run: ``` SERVER='https://localhost:443' node app.js ```
-Replace SERVER value with location on the host to which not configured requests shall be proxied.
+* To allow mock server to proxy not configured requests run: ``` SERVER='https://localhost:443' npm start ``` Replace SERVER value with location on the host to which not configured requests shall be proxied.

-Wait till 'Mock server running on port XXXX' message will appear in console.
+Wait till 'Mock server running on port XXXX with server YYYY' message will appear in console.

 ### Configure mock server